Unobtainiumrock/messaging-pipeline/README.md

 make uv-add-dev package=package-name
 ```

-## VS Code Configuration

-If you're using VS Code, set up the correct Python interpreter to avoid import resolution issues:

-1. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P)
-2. Type "Python: Select Interpreter"
-3. Select the "**Pyenv**" option (e.g., `Python 3.12.3 64-bit ('3.12.3') ~/.pyenv/versions/3.12.3/bin/python`)
-4. **Important**: Make sure to select the "Pyenv" option specifically, not the similar "Recommended" or "Workspace" options
-5. Restart VS Code or reload the window

-This ensures that VS Code correctly resolves all imports, including the `crontab` module used in scheduling scripts.

-## Requirements

-- Docker and Docker Compose (installed automatically by setup.sh)
-- Google Cloud Platform account for API access
-- PhantomBuster account for LinkedIn automation
-- Calendly account

 ## Testing

 The project includes a comprehensive test suite organized into credential verification and component tests.